 For Sartre there was still, however faint, the hope that revolution would triumph against both tyrannies and that it was more likely to come from the Soviet camp than the West.

-Gopnik gets all of that more or less right but then sticks the landing and scores a series of tens from the revisionist judges with this whopper (emphasis added):
+Gopnik gets the first part more or less right, ignores the nuances Gerassi explores but then sticks the landing and scores a series of tens from the revisionist judges with this whopper (emphasis added):

 “In “The Rebel,” Camus writes (in Philip Mairet’s translation):

 “He who dedicates himself to the duration of his life, to the house he builds, to the dignity of mankind, dedicates himself to the earth and reaps from it the harvest that sows its seed and sustains the world again and again.
 Finally, it is those who know how to rebel, at the appropriate moment, against history who really advance its interests.”

 In English, this can come across as merely sonorous.
 In France in 1951, the real meaning was barbed and apparent: only a moral idiot would give his allegiance to the Communist Party in the name of the coming revolution.
 Camus spotted the catch in Sartre’s account of fellow-travelling as a leap of faith.
 The only practical way to unlock the next guy’s chains, on Sartre’s premise, is to kill the guy next to that guy first, since he’s the one chaining him up; kill all the jailers and everyone will be free.
 This sounds great, Camus saw, until you’ve killed all the jailers and all you have is other jailers.
 There is no difference between dying in a Soviet camp and dying in a Nazi camp.
 We should be neither executioners nor victims; it is madness to sacrifice human lives today in the pursuit of a utopian future.